Davinia Hinde BVetMed CertAVP (Sheep) MRCVS, Veterinary Surgeon (director)

 RCVS Advanced Practitioner in Sheep Health and Production

 Davinia qualified from the Royal Veterinary College, University of London in 2006.
 She has worked in the Dales since then.
-Her main interest lays with sheep and she is especially interested in the health planning and preventative aspects of sheep work.
+Her main interests lays with sheep and nutrition and she is especially interested in the health planning and preventative aspects of sheep work.
 She the second vet in the country to hold a Certificate in Advanced Veterinary Practice, in sheep.
 In recognition of her certificate and commitment to continued professional development she has been recognised by the Royal College of Veterinary Surgeons as an Advanced Practitioner in Sheep Health and Production.
-Davinia is currently studying for her masters degree in Ruminat Nutrtion at Harper Adams University.
+Davinia is currently studying for her masters degree in Ruminant Nutrition at Harper Adams University.

 Michael Woodhouse BVetMed DBR CertAVP (Cattle) MRCVS, Veterinary Surgeon (director)

 Michael is one of the first handful of vets in the country to complete a Certificate in Advanced Veterinary Practice, in Cattle Health and Production.
 He recently completed a Diploma in Bovine Reproduction (a masters degree) over two years via the University of Liverpool, a specialist level qualification.
-In recognition of his certificate and commitment to continued professional development he has been recognised by the Royal College of Veterinary Surgeons as an Advanced Practitioner in Cattle Health and Production.
+In recognition of his certificate and commitment to continued professional development he has been recognised by the Royal College of Veterinary Surgeons as an Advanced Practitioner in Cattle Health and Production and Bovine Reproduction.

 Philippa Stirke BVSc MRCVS

-Pippa graduated from Liverpool vet school in 2016.
+Pippa graduated from the Institute for Veterinary Science, University of Liverpool in 2016.
 She is a local girl originating from Harmby near Leyburn.
 She saw plenty of practice with us when she was a student.
 Pippa is genuinely interested in mixed practice and spent a lot of her younger years showing sheep and lambing although she enjoys cattle work and small animal as well.
-In her spare time she enjoys riding her horses and all aspects of country life.
+In her spare time she enjoys riding her horses, socialising and all aspects of country life.

 Sarah Gay VetMB MA CertAVP MRCVS